 If you’d like to increase your stamina without seeking professional help, at-home exercises are an excellent place to start.
 You can perform them on yourself or with a partner that you trust, and keep track of the results to see if the exercises are working.
 Let’s take a look at some examples of exercises to last longer in bed.

 In order to have lengthier sex sessions, you need to have strong pelvic floor muscles.
-In men, your pelvic floor muscles play several essential functions, such as supporting your pelvic organs (bladder and bowel), allowing you to hold urine and bowel movements, and supporting erectile function and ejaculation.
+In men, your pelvic floor muscles play several essential functions, such as supporting your pelvic organs (bladder and bowel), allowing you to hold urine and bowel movements, and supporting erectile dysfunction and ejaculation.
 By learning how to control those muscles better, you’ll be more able to last longer in bed.

 To find your pelvic floor muscles, begin using the bathroom as you usually would, and squeeze your muscles to halt the flow of urine.
 If that method doesn’t work, try undressing and standing in front of the mirror and then attempt to squeeze your pelvic floor muscles.
 If you’re doing it correctly, you’ll see the base of your penis and your scrotum lift up.